 Hedy Lamarr the InventorDuring her four year marriage to Friedrich Mandl, she became a leading light in Viennese society, frequently entertaining, (and captivating), heads of state including Hitler and Mussolini.
 Her husband's company dealt in control systems of military aircraft and Hedy obviously paid attention during the dinner conversations because she was subsequently able to invent and patent a a frequency-hopping technique that could be used to prevent jamming of torpedo guidance systems.
 It was years ahead of its time and lies behind the principal anti-jamming device used today in the U.S. government's defense communication satellite system.
 A quite astonishing achievement.
 She developed the invention in partnership with her friend, composer and pianist George Antheil.
 They received no compensation for their discovery.
 When the original 1942 patent expired, the technique became part of the public domain.

 PersonalHedy was married and divorced a total of six times and had two children and one adopted son.
+So many divorces with children involved would make very complicated cases for any Dallas family law attorney today.
 After divorcing Friedrich Mandl in 1937 she was married to Gene Markey, screenwriter and producer, from 1939-41, then John Loder, actor, from 1943-47.
 In 1951 she married restaurateur and nightclub owner Ernest Stauffer, then Texas oilman W. Howard Lee from 1953-60, who later became the husband of another film star, Gene Tierney.
 Finally from 1963-5 she was married to her busy divorce lawyer, Lewis J. Boies.
 In 1942 she also found time to become engaged to two actors, Fred Doederlein and later, George Montgomery.

 Hedy published her autobiography 'Ecstasy and Me' in 1967, and then settled down in Florida, hitting the headlines again in 1991 when, aged 78, she was arrested for shoplifting.
 Charges were eventually dropped.